wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

-       field cryptography DH(x,Y) is expontiation of element Y to the power of x (implied modulo a field defining prime, p) resulting in an element Z.
+       for an elliptic curve DH(x,Y) is the multiplication of point Y by the scalar value x creating a point on the curve Z; for finite field cryptography DH(x,Y) is expontiation of element Y to the power of x (implied modulo a field defining prime, p) resulting in an element Z.